10 Best Data Aggregation Tools for 2026 for Your Business Needs

 Key features:

 • SQL templates.
-Use system SQL templates or create custom ones to streamline data querying.
-For instance, the Aggregate template already contains statements for data aggregation.
+Use system SQL templates or create custom ones to streamline querying.
+For instance, the Aggregate template already contains statements for aggregation.

 • Visual job builder.
-Compose data pipelines with drag-and-drop components in the visual builder.
+Compose pipelines with drag-and-drop components in the visual builder.

 • Data preparation.
 Standardize the aggregated data with available transformation options.